soul-newacc/LoanDiscordBot/README.md

 We had a rule: they had to be stored on jsons!
 So i learned a little of how to code discord bots and how to do stuff with jsons with python

-Im starting to think on creating a full bot with diversity of commands and stuff, for practice i will keep updating this with i learn on the way
+Im starting to think on creating a full bot with diversity of commands and stuff, for practice i will keep updating this with knowledge i learn on the way

 # Usage